🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Being “at the money” is another scenario an options buyer could run into with options trading.

-In an at-the-money situation, the strike price and the stock’s actual price are the same.
-If the buyer of the option sells the option, they can make or lose money.
-If they exercise the option, they will lose money because of the premium paid.
+In an at-the-money situation, the strike price and the stock’s actual price are the same (or very nearly the same).
+If the buyer of the option sells the option, they could potentially make or lose money.
+If they exercise the option, they may lose money, since the strike price offers no financial advantage over the current market price, and they have already paid the premium.

 When trading options, it’s important to understand stock volatility and how it can impact trading outcomes.

-A volatility crush happens when there’s a sharp decline in a stock’s implied volatility that affects an option’s value.
-Specifically, this means a downward trend that can detract from a call or put option’s value.
+An implied volatility crush, also known as an IV crush, happens when there’s a sharp decline in a stock’s implied volatility that affects an option’s value.
+Specifically, this means a downward trend that can reduce a call or put option’s value.

-Volatility crushes can happen after a major event that affects or could affect a stock’s price.
+Volatility crushes tend to occur after a major announcement that affects or could affect the implied volatility of a stock’s price.
 For example, investors might see a volatility crush after a company releases its latest earnings report or announces a merger with a competitor.
+The release may reduce uncertainty surrounding the company prior to the announcement, thereby lowering both the stock’s expected volatility and the option’s premium.

 Bid/Ask Price